-Of our treasured fruit trees are in danger of disappearing.
+Some of our treasured fruit trees are in danger of disappearing.
 Many of them used to be planted in the vicinity of homes.
 Urban development has shrunk the areas in home available for fruit trees.
 Only fruit trees of commercial value are being relegates to arboretums.
-We have to do something now to ensure we do not lose the fruit trees that have been with us for years.
+We have to do something now to ensure we do not lose the fruit trees that’s have been with us for years.

 WHO WE ARE